SetMatchGames/squad/README.md

 1. Set up the development environment with both `make develop` and `make react` running (see above).

+2. In a new command line, from the squad root folder, link the squad sdk into the roshambo-web folder: `$ ln -s ../../../sdk ./app_spec/roshambo-web/src/sdk`.

-2. Navigate to /app_spec/roshambo-web and run `npm run start` to start the web game's local host.
+3. Navigate to /app_spec/roshambo-web and run `npm run start` to start the web game's local host.
 Close out of the window that automatically opens in your browser.

-3. Go to the squad tab in your browser, look for the roshambo-web game in the Games catalog, and paste its url into a new tab.
+4. Go to the squad tab in your browser, look for the roshambo-web game in the Games catalog, and paste its url into a new tab.
 If everything's working, you should see a working UI.